 2015 Spotter Training Schedule!

-Snowpack: The snowpack in the Northern mountains has dropped a bit over the past month.
+Snowpack: The snowpack in the North Central mountains has rebounded in February!

-- As of February 2nd, the South Platte River Basin snowpack is at 96% of normal.
+- As of March 3rd, the South Platte River Basin snowpack is now at 110% of normal, which is a 14% increase in snowpack since last month at this time.

-The Southern mountains of Colorado, including the San Juans continue to remain below normal, only around 65% of normal.
+- The Southern mountains of Colorado, including the San Juans has also increased, but still remains below normal at 75% of normal.

 - If you would like your station added to the 2014-15 snow season, please send me a quick e-mail with station name, elevation, and location to firstname.lastname@example.org